Table of Contents

 There are a few things that you can do to help relieve sleep paralysis.
 These include reducing your caffeine intake, getting regular exercise, and creating a relaxing environment before bed.
 You may also want to try out some relaxation techniques before bedtime.

 If you are experiencing episodes of sleep paralysis, try to keep to a regular sleeping pattern as much as possible.
 This will help improve your chances of getting a good night’s sleep and reduce the likelihood of an episode occurring.

 It may also help to reduce your consumption of caffeine and other caffeinated drinks before bedtime.
+It is easy to overdo coffee and falling asleep after drinking coffee is not funny.
 This will allow your body to relax more easily and make it less likely that you will experience sleep paralysis.

 If sleep paralysis is severe, you may need to seek medical attention to determine the root cause of the problem.